-We work with all of these groups to ensure our research is timely, relevant and that, importantly, that it will effect beneficial change and our strong relationships with patient groups and health organisations provide us with real world input into our research projects.
+We work with all of these groups to ensure our research is timely, relevant and that, importantly, it will effect beneficial change.
+Our strong relationships with patient groups and health organisations provide us with real world input into our research projects.

 As well as working alongside these external groups, we provide significant support to our researchers to help them work with external parties.
 Through training, access to expert advice and encouragement to disseminate research findings widely we aim to provide the healthcare sector with answers to the research questions that really matter to patients and healthcare providers.

-Take a look at how some of our projects are affecting healthcare in the UK and beyond.
+Below is a selection of some our projects that are affecting healthcare in the UK and beyond.

 We are informing national guidance for clinicians

 Our research examining the ways in which doctors and nurses communicate with patients over the telephone will contribute to an evidence-base which is informing national guidelines on the use of telephone triage.